Teaching Your Dog to Stay on Cue

 Staying when told is another wonderful skill to teach your dog.
 It allows you to settle your dog down when you want a few quiet moments in the evening in their raised dog bed UK or to keep it out of trouble so you can check out a strange noise in the garden.
 More importantly, staying in place teaches your dog patience, impulse control and can prevent one of the most common behavioural problems; the inability to cope with frustration.
 Dogs who learn to stay when asked can be more fun to live with and are probably happier themselves after learning to control their own emotions.

 There are three components to a great stay:

 You will need to work on each of these one at a time.

-After you’ve given her the treat, release her with your chosen release word (e.g.’free’, ‘that will do’,’finished’,etc).
-Then walk away from her and let her do what she wants.
-Do not praise her or pet her, you want the fun part to be staying in place, not getting up.
-This will be hard for you, so concentrate on staying quiet when you release her – I promise you it will pay off.
+After you’ve given it the treat, release him/her with your chosen release word (e.g.’free’, ‘that will do’,’finished’,etc).
+Then walk away from your dog and let it do what it wants.
+Do not praise or pet your dog, you want the fun part to be staying in place, not getting up.
+This will be hard for you, so concentrate on staying quiet when you release him/her – I promise you it will pay off.

 Repeat this exercise 4-6 times per day, asking for 1-2 second stays that are so short, they are almost silly.
 Your dog will learn more quickly if you have several brief sessions throughout the day, rather than one long one, once a day.
 Throw in a single sit/stay here and there throughout your day, perhaps whilst you are waiting for the kettle to boil, or whilst you go into another room briefly, or just when your dog least expects it.

-Also, try not to confuse your dog by using the same word to praise her and release her.
-So, saying ‘good girl’ or ‘good’ as a release word is not advisable, as these are the most common words used to praise our dogs.
+Also, try not to confuse your dog by using the same word to praise and release it.
+So, saying ‘good boy/girl’ or ‘good’ as a release word is not advisable, as these are the most common words used to praise our dogs.